AdamSobieski/Argumentation/README.md

 > Content-Language: en
 >
 > Climate change is happening and causing rising global temperatures.
-> Climate change is primarily caused by human activities or it is primarily a result of natural cycles.
+> Climate change is primarily caused by human activities or is a result of natural cycles.
 > Greenhouse gas emissions contribute to anthropogenic factors causing climate change.
 >
 > --boundary-example